vicar in a

 Amanda was editor in chief of the National Museum of Singapore's Cinémathequè Quarterly, a film and visual culture print journal, the fiction editor of Esquire Singapore, a fellow of the University of Iowa's International Writing Program, and a visiting writer-in-residence at Nanyang Technological University's School of Humanities in Singapore and the Fóndation Jan Michalski in Switzerland.

 ART & CULTURE

-Amanda has collaborated on numerous art-writing, public programs and curatorial initiatives with contemporary artists, independent curators, non-profit spaces, commercial galleries, publishing platforms and cultural institutions including e-flux / art-agenda, Heinrich Böll Foundation, Hans Ulrich Obrist's +89 x KUNCI, Art Asia Pacific, Han Nefkens Foundation, Art Basel Hong Kong x THE STATE.
+Amanda has collaborated on numerous art-writing, public programs and curatorial initiatives with contemporary artists, independent curators, non-profit spaces, commercial galleries, publishing platforms and cultural institutions including e-flux / art-agenda, Heinrich Böll Foundation, Hans Ulrich Obrist's +89 x KUNCI, Art Asia Pacific, Han Nefkens Foundation, Art Basel Hong Kong.

 BRANDED CONTENT & STRATEGY

 Amanda works with media verticals and legacy brands to create literary-minded editorial and commercial content.
 Selected campaigns include: